Chapter 2: Building Abstraction with Data

 return self.balance

-statement is bound to the declared name, but bound locally within the class as an attribute.
+The function value that is created by a def statement within a class statement is bound to the declared name, but bound locally within the class as an attribute.
 That value is invoked as a method using dot notation from an instance of the class.
-Each method definition again includes a special first parameter self, which is bound to the object on which the method is invoked.>>> spock_account = Account('Spock')
+Each method definition again includes a special first parameter self, which is bound to the object on which the method is invoked.

 >>> spock_account.deposit(100)